kermittheboi/android-tools-script/README.md

 ## Introduction

 Android Tools Script is a universal Linux script created entirely in Bash that helps new and experienced users set their Linux environment faster and hassle free for custom rom development.
+It's an All-in-One script that includes every necessary command to get you started with custom rom development.

 ## Why use this script?